The-XENO-Studios/FrontTalk/README.md

 # FrontTalk

-FrontTalk is an open-source project built with Next.js and Firebase to handle real-time messaging.
+FrontTalk is an open-source project built with Next.js and Firebase to handle real-time messaging for customer service.
 This project leverages the power of Next.js for server-side rendering and Firebase for real-time database capabilities.
+Using third party customer chat service can be expensive.
+But it can be free of cost if you know how to do it.
+Self host your own customer service chat system.

+## What's included

+- The client side chat bubble component for customers
+- A demo admin dashboard for checking the messages

+## What you have to implement

+This project doesn't have any Authentication system set up.
+Because that's up to you.
+Authentication may vary from project to project.
+But as this project doesn't have any auth system means that you can use any auth system as you like.

 ## Features